theCreedo/ericjmlee-next/posts/priorities-values-calling.md

 I listened to a podcast about Career vs Calling, and it pointed out two different types of callings we have - _faith calling & vocational calling_.

-- **Faith calling is essentially who you are outside of what you do.** _Things that don’t change even if the season changes. ex. character, values, etc…_
+- **Faith calling is essentially who you are outside of what you do.** _Things that don’t change even if the season changes. ex. character, values, etc..._

 - **Vocational calling is the vehicle to live out your faith calling.** _Things that change season to season. ex.
-Job Title, Family status, Role, etc…_
+Job Title, Family status, Role, etc..._

 In order to understand my faith calling, ironically, I had to analyze my priorities from season to season in order to extract patterns of the things I valued: